BenjaminHayum/BenjaminHayum.github.io/index.md

 This lead me to found the [Wisconsin AI Safety Initiative](https://waisi.org/) which in 3 short semesters has now taught over 100 students about the spectrum of benefits, harms and risks due to AI, as well as the many technical and policy proposals to solve them.
 We currently retain around 35-40 students who participate in weekly frontier paper readings groups and many of whom are actively engaged with research on campus, spanning the laboratories of 7 different professors.

-This also lead me to my current work with [Professor Grigoris Chrysos](https://grigorisg9gr.github.io/_pages/about/) interrogating assumptions in using Sparse Autoencoders as Interpretability Tools.
+This also lead me to my current work with [Professor Grigoris Chrysos](https://grigorisg9gr.github.io/_pages/about/) using methods from the Tensor Literature for Interpretability improvements.
 In undergraduate, I worked with [Professor Sharon Li](https://pages.cs.wisc.edu/~sharonli/) exploring how Reinforcement Learning from Human Feedback influences the probability distributions of human-like behaviors.
 Before this, I worked with [Professor Matthew Banks](https://neuro.wisc.edu/staff/banks-matthew-i/), where I focused on neurometric analyses of patients under the influence of delirium and psychedelics.
 It may then come as little surprise that I am also really into meditation, spirituality, and mental performance.

 Feel free to reach out to me at [bhayum@wisc.edu](mailto:bhayum@wisc.edu) to discuss ML and interpretability research, getting involved with WAISI, the future, or anything in between!